Consistent Covariance estimation for stratum imbalances under minimization method for covariate-adaptive randomization

-\begin{remark} Compared to the more general marginal design in \cite{hu,hu2012asymptotic}, we do not include within-stratum imbalances or the overall imbalance in the calculation of the potential imbalance measures in Eq.\eqref{Imbalance measure}.
-If within-stratum imbalances are included, it is known that the limiting covariance matrix has all zero entries \citep{hu}.
-Further, our results extend readily to the case including the overall imbalance, at the expense of additional notations. \end{remark}
+Indeed, if the within-stratum imbalance is included (i.e., $\omega_s > 0$), it is known that the limiting covariance matrix has all zero entries (Hu and Zhang, 2020, Theorem 3.1(i)).
+Further, our results extend readily to the case where $w_o > 0$, at the expense of additional notations. \end{remark}